M1 Finance vs Interactive Brokers (2026):

 When does M1 Finance make more sense than IBKR?

 When your plan is simple (a few broad ETFs), you want automated contributions and target weights enforced by pies, and you prefer fewer decisions over maximum trading control.
 M1 is designed to reduce tinkering — that’s both its strength and its constraint.
+You must be a US resident to access it.

 When does IBKR make more sense than M1?

 When you need global market access, multi-currency funding and FX at institutional rates, advanced order types, or a broker you’re unlikely to outgrow.
 IBKR is also the default for most non-US investors who simply cannot access M1.
+For simple ETF investing, use IBKR GlobalTrader or Client Portal — Trader Workstation is optional and aimed at active traders.

 Is IBKR too complex for long-term ETF investing?